-When the Appalachian Community Fund was brought into being 20 years ago, its founders were individuals who had bonds and histories with struggles of the region and who lived and worked in the region -- farmers, teachers, miners, housewives, organizers, preachers, educators, grassroots leaders.
+When the Appalachian Community Fund was began, its founders were individuals who had bonds and histories with struggles of the region and who lived and worked in the region -- farmers, teachers, miners, housewives, organizers, preachers, educators, grassroots leaders.
 ACF was envisioned to be a source of money specifically targeted to the central Appalachian region because of its severe isolation and economic depression.
 Social change as a process, a goal, and a guiding principle is the foundation for ACF's purpose and work.
 This perspective and accompanying strategy is reflected in a two-pronged approach to meeting the needs of communities:

 - Self-determination and support of local leadership development, community identified solutions, and empowerment and Understanding and trying to act on the causes of problems and oppressions while addressing the immediate needs identified by the local community organizations.